backstage/backstage/docs/auth/oidc.md

 export const azureOIDCAuthApiRef: ApiRef< OpenIdConnectApi & ProfileInfoApi & BackstageIdentityApi & SessionApi
 > = createApiRef({
-  id: 'core.auth.azureOIDC',
+  id: 'auth.my-custom-provider',
 });
 ```

 Please note a few things, the ID can be anything you want as long as it doesn't conflict
+with other refs, backstage recommends to use a custom name that references your custom
+provider, for example we are using OIDC protocol with Azure, so we could use something
+like `auth.azure.oidc` as well.

-with other refs, also we're exporting this reference, as well as the `typings`, we need to
+Also we're exporting this reference, as well as the `typings`, we need to
 be able to import this reference anywhere in the app, and the `typings` will tell typescript
 what instance we're getting from DI when injecting the API.
 In this case we are defining
 an API for authentication, so we tell TS that this instance complies with 4 API